rubyworks/indexer/DOTRUBY.md

 ### Install Message

 The post install message.
+This field is used by package managers to inform the installer of any important information they may need to know.

   install_message: |
-    Thanks for installing Hello World!
+    Hello World is only an example.

 ### Extra